Do climate-displaced people living in Kenya's cities participate in urban social movements?

 Urban climate & mobility justice • Protracted displacement & urban migration • Urban climate adaptation, informal urbanization, upgrading & urban social movements • CBPR & policy/plan co-production • East Africa

 Current status of the project...

-I am currently conducting unstructured interviews in rural areas around Lake Baringo and informal settlements in the city of Nakuru (in the Rift Valley in western Kenya) and with urban pastoralists in the city of Kitengela (outside Nairobi) to begin establishing relationships with participants and to define questions for subsequent semi-structured and focus group interviews and a survey.
+I am currently conducting unstructured interviews in rural areas around Lake Baringo and informal settlements in the city of Nakuru (in the Rift Valley in western Kenya) to begin establishing relationships with participants and to define questions for subsequent semi-structured and focus group interviews and a survey.

 About the research agenda